AashitaK/AashitaK.github.io/_posts/2017-07-05-Github-Pages.md

 ### Step 2: Create a repository named *your_username.github.io*
 Once you sign up or log in, select "Start a project":

 ![]({{ site.url }}/images/GitHubPages/screenshot-2.png){:width="890px"}

 If you just signed up, GitHub might ask you to first verify your email address before you create the repository.

 ![]({{ site.url }}/images/GitHubPages/screenshot-3.png){:width="890px"}

-The repository name must be in the right format *your_username.github.io* for GitHub Pages to work.
+The repository name must be in the right format *your_username.github.io* for publishing with the GitHub Pages.
 Select the option "Initialize this repository with a README":

 ![]({{ site.url }}/images/GitHubPages/screenshot-4.png){:width="890px"}